wusung/LunarSocket/doc/protocol.md

 Note: _We suppose that the `unknownInt` is for an online friend is the friend's Minecraft version._

-Note: _The `online` array seems to be empty everytime and another packet is telling if the friend is online._
+Note: _The `online` array seems to be empty every time and another packet is telling if the friend is online._

 ```js
 {